amirhnajafiz-teaching/restful-api/README.md

 <br />

-Let's talk about what is a **Restful API** and how we can implement an standard one.
+Today you may hear about restful api alot.
+But do you know what is a rest api?
+How can you implement a rest api? what are the rules of creating one?
+In this repository we are going to talk about restful api and its principles.

 <br />